EnriqueBrisKreate/json2confd/README.md

 ```

-### Testing
+### Developing
+Dependencies are managed with [gb](http://getgb.io/).
-To run all tests:
+To build:
 ```
-go test
+gb build
 ```
+The binary will be created on ./bin/json2confd

-To run a specific test:
+To run the tests:
 ```
-go test -check.f "TestFlattenJsonStrJson1"
+gb test
 ```